-The aim of the Digital Humanities Project GWonline, the Bibliography and Filmography on “Gender, War and the Western World since 1600” is to collect and organize secondary literature; women’s autobiographies; films; and websites with online collections of primary sources.
+The aim of the Digital Humanities Project GWonline, the Bibliography and Filmography on Gender and War since 1600 is to collect and organize secondary literature; women’s autobiographies; films; and websites with online collections of primary sources.
 The project goal is to make these resources available to the broader public.
 Alongside full text searching, the project enables users to search bibliographical information through multiple entry points: author, publication date, collection, major wars, keywords or Oxford Handbook chapters.
 Furthermore, the website allows users to download full lists of included secondary literature, autobiographies, films and websites as RTF files.

 The literature search screens are equipped with an OPEN URL feature that allows users to check whether articles, books etc. are available in their local libraries.
 An OPEN URL is a standardized link that carries citation information.
 When a user clicks on this link, the information it contains is sent to a library’s URL Resolver (aka link server).
 The open URL resolver then looks through the library’s subscriptions to determine if your institution has purchased the full text of the resource and where it can be found.

-- UNC-Chapel Hill Institute for the Arts and Humanities, Digital Arts and Humanities Initiative
+- UNC Chapel Hill, Institute for the Arts and Humanities

 Academic Board of the GWC Online Bibliography Project